What Growing Up With A Pretty Mum Taught Me About Beauty

 Advertisement

-Both in the States and in the UK, where I live now, she's also heavily exoticised.
-Her differences only seem to draw more people in, though, and many can't wait to tell her that her accent makes her sound "romantic", "passionate" or "mysterious".
+Both in the States and in the UK, where I live now, she's also heavily exoticized.
+Her differences only seem to draw more people in, though, and many can't wait to tell her that her accent makes her sound "romantic," "passionate" or "mysterious."
 On more than one occasion, she's got out of a speeding ticket (after being stopped by a male police officer) for having such a lovely voice.
 Ironically, she has very little interest in long-term romantic relationships or brief holiday rendezvous.
 If that suddenly changed, I know the suitors would be lining up.

 Advertisement